MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hrgetautodiscoverxml.md

  _pwzAddress_

-> [in] A null-terminated Simple Mail Transfer Protocol (SMTP) e-mail address of the account for which you want to retrieve the auto-discovery information.
+> [in] A null-terminated Simple Mail Transfer Protocol (SMTP) email address of the account for which you want to retrieve the auto-discovery information.

  _pwzPassword_